This is a living resource that will be updated on the regular, so check back frequently!

 DO NOT look below if you haven’t done the steps above first!
 Bookmark this list and come back, trust me!

-Idealist – Specifically for non-profit jobs.
+Idealist: Specifically for non-profit jobs.
 Search the keyword ‘remote’ and leave the location everywhere.
-There’s a few good ones.
+There are a few good ones.

-Upwork – Not my favorite.
+Upwork: Not my favorite.
 I used to work for Elance until they were acquired by Upwork.
-Most jobs are for little pay and they site takes a MASSIVE percentage from freelancers.
+Most jobs are for little pay and the site takes a MASSIVE percentage from freelancers.
 But worth having a look once in a while.

-WebSummit – A great conference I attended in Lisbon, Portugal this year.
+WebSummit: A great conference in Lisbon, Portugal.
 It’s often in a different place every year.
-Lots of companies, startups and opportunities in the digital world.
-Look into your local conferences in tech, travel and startups, big and small!
+Lots of companies, startups, and opportunities in the digital world.
+Look into your local conferences in tech, travel, and startups, big and small!

-Copypress – Can be steady work, but they payout system is very, very slow.
+Copypress: Can be steady work, but the payout system is very, very slow.
 Can take up to three months to be paid.